microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_minimum_required.md

 ---
 title: vcpkg_minimum_required
+description: Learn how to use vcpkg_minimum_required. ms.date: 11/30/2022
 ---
 # vcpkg_minimum_required

 Asserts that the version of the vcpkg program being used to build a port is later than the supplied date, inclusive.